mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 # }
 ```

-#### BitString
+#### Strings and BitStrings

 You can build strings and bitstrings with the `:into` option as well!

-This is useful when you want to build a string out of a list or map all in one pass.
+This is useful when you want to build a string or a binary out of a list or map all in one pass.
 Let's take a look at an example of creating an "attribute string" for use with HTML.

 ```elixir
 attributes = [